prm2419/Evaluacion_de_la_expansion_de_la_huella_urbana_en_La_Ceja_utilizando_aprendizaje_supervisado_y_teled/README.md

 # Spectral-Index-Evaluation-of-Land-Use-Compliance-with-the-PBOT-in-La-Ceja
-Urban expansion in La Ceja (2018–2025) is analyzed using Sentinel-2 imagery.
-NDVI and NDBI indices identify land cover changes, which are compared with zoning from the 2018 PBOT.
-Results assess whether growth follows planning regulations, supporting sustainable land management.
+This project aims to analyze and quantify the urban expansion in La Ceja, a municipality located in Eastern Antioquia (Colombia), between the years 2018 and 2025.
+Using Sentinel-2 multispectral satellite imagery, we calculate spectral indices such as NDVI (Normalized Difference Vegetation Index) and NDBI (Normalized Difference Built-up Index) to detect changes in vegetation cover and built-up areas.

+These spatial transformations are then compared with the urban growth zones defined in the Municipal Land Use Plan (PBOT) established by Agreement 001 of 2018.
+The overlay between remote sensing analysis and official planning boundaries allows us to assess whether recent urban development has occurred within legally designated areas or has exceeded regulated expansion zones.

+This approach provides technical evidence to support sustainable territorial management, monitor compliance with planning regulations, and inform future decision-making by local authorities.
+The project also explores the effectiveness of remote sensing as a tool for land-use monitoring in rapidly growing intermediate municipalities.